 Mediterranean cuisine is prominent in Southern Italy, France, Spain and Greece, and is known for being healthy.
 In fact, according to the Dietary Guidelines for Americans, the Mediterranean diet is one of the recommended healthy eating plans.
 This is due to the large quantities of hearty food featured, such as vegetables, fruits, nuts, fish, and unsaturated fats like olive oil.
 You’ll hardly notice red meats or dairy foods in a traditional Mediterranean dish.
 Therefore, consuming a Mediterranean diet can carry several health benefits.
 Who knows?
-After reading this article, you may consider a Mediterranean diet not only for your loved ones but for yourself as well.
+After reading this article, you may consider a Mediterranean diet for yourself as well.

 Following a Mediterranean diet is all about consuming fresh vegetables.
 And vegetables are known to be superfoods due to their high concentration of polyphenols, antioxidants, and many other nutrients, which work towards fighting cancerous cells.
 What’s more, fish, which is another fresh produce heavily featured in Mediterranean cuisine, is naturally loaded with Omega-3 fatty acids, which increases the effectiveness of chemotherapy and lowers blood pressure.

 You’ll never see processed and refined foods in a Mediterranean diet.
 Instead, go for fresh, healthy foods that are locally sourced if possible.
 It’s no secret that processed foods are bad for your health as they contain high amounts of sugar, fat, and sodium.
 While they taste great, they can lead to severe medical conditions such as diabetes, obesity, and heart disease.
 You should pay more attention to your health at this stage, and following a Mediterranean diet is one of the best ways to eat clean.